-According to the new market research report “Medical Cameras Market by Camera Type (Endoscopy Cameras, Ophthalmology Cameras, Dermatology Cameras), Resolution (HD Cameras, SD Cameras), Sensor (CMOS, CCD), End-Users (Hospitals & Ambulatory Surgery Centers, Specialty Clinics) – Global Forecast to 2026″, published by MarketsandMarkets™, is projected to reach USD 4.1 billion by 2026 from USD 2.9 billion in 2021, at a CAGR of 7.3% during the forecast period.
+The Research Report on “Medical Cameras Market by Camera Type (Endoscopy Cameras, Ophthalmology Cameras, Dermatology Cameras), Resolution (HD Cameras, SD Cameras), Sensor (CMOS, CCD), End-Users (Hospitals & Ambulatory Surgery Centers, Specialty Clinics) – Global Forecast to 2026″ is projected to reach USD 4.1 billion by 2026 from USD 2.9 billion in 2021, at a CAGR of 7.3% during the forecast period.

 An increasing number of surgical procedures require medical cameras, which has considerably grown in recent years.
 The growing number of surgeries can be attributed to the rapidly growing geriatric population worldwide and the increasing prevalence of chronic diseases, leading to the increasing demand for medical equipment.
 Many countries across the world are facing the challenge of increasing senior populations.
 According to the United Nations (UN), in 2019, there were 703 million persons aged 65 years or over in the world.
 The senior population is estimated to double to 1.5 billion in 2050.
 Non-invasive surgeries (mainly using endoscopy and microscopy surgery cameras) are preferred for older people due to lesser complications than conventional surgeries.